nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 ### The tee-epoch-type Measurement Extension {#sec-tee-epoch-type}

-The `tee.epoch` extension enables the Attester to report an epoch Evidence measurement and an epoch Reference Value.
+The `tee.epoch` extension enables the Attester to report an epoch Evidence measurement, and a RVP to assert an epoch Reference Value.

 As Evidence, the `$tee-epoch-type` is a `tdate` timestamp.

-As Reference Value, the `$tee-epoch-type` is a grace period, in seconds, relative to the Verifier's current date and time and an epoch operator: `gt`, `ge`, `lt`, or `le`.
+As a Reference Value, the `$tee-epoch-type` is a grace period, in seconds, that is relative to the Verifier's current date and time, and an epoch operator: `gt`, `ge`, `lt`, or `le`.
 The Verifier evaluates whether the timestamp is within the grace period relative to the current date and time.
-The current date and time is implicit and is assumed to be in `tdate` format.
+The current date and time is implicit, and is assumed to be in `tdate` format.

 The `$tee-epoch-type` is an `$epoch-timestamp-type` when used as Evidence or Endorsement and a `$tagged-epoch-expression` when used as a Reference Value.